bids-standard/bids-error-examples/README.md

 # bids-error-examples

-This repository contains a set of [BIDS](https://bids.neuroimaging.io/) **incompatible** datasets which showcase BIDS errors.
+This repository contains a set of [BIDS](https://bids.neuroimaging.io/)**-incompatible** datasets which showcase BIDS errors.
-An error case reference is chiefly useful in writing validator software tests.
+This error case reference is chiefly useful for writing validator software tests.

 **ALL RAW DATA FILES IN THIS REPOSITORY ARE EMPTY!**